-Use the Channels component to configure when and where Next-Best-Action is triggered.

-The system uses these definitions to create an underlying Next-Best-Action Strategy framework.
-This framework leverages best practices to generate Next-Best-Action decision strategies at the enterprise level.
-These decision strategies are a combination of the business rules and Al models that form the core of the Pega Centralized Decision Hub, which determines the personalized set of Next-Best-Actions for each customer.
+As you use the Next-Best-Action Designer user interface to define strategy criteria, the system uses these criteria to create the next-best-action strategy framework.
+This framework leverages best practices to generate next-best-action decision strategies at the enterprise level.
+These decision strategies are a combination of the business rules and AI models that form the core of Customer Decision Hub, which determines the personalized set of next best actions for each customer.
+There are several extension points in the framework.
+An extension point is an empty rule or activity that is intended to be overridden to meet the specific needs of the application.